smithcol11/playrust_creative_server/README.md

 ### Spawing Anything

 You will likely want to spawn objects and items to place around your base or use.
-A good flow for this is to hit `F1` then `Tab`, which will bring you to the "Items" tab.
+A good flow for this is to press `F1` then `Tab`, which will bring you to the "Items" tab.
 Admins can spawn anything in from here.
 You will also notice that your cursor is automatically placed on the search bar, so you can begin typing what you want.
 In this example, a tool cupboard.

 <img src="./screenshots/spawn_items.png" style="height: 400">

-Close this by hitting `F1` again or `Esc`.
+Close this by pressing `F1` again or `Esc`.

 ### Saving